smejdil/freebsd-zabbix-server/README.md

 ## FreeBSD Zabbix Server

-This small project is used for install zabbix6_agent, zabbix6_frontend and zabbix6_server with mysql57-server or postgresql15-server with
+This small project is used for install zabbix6_agent, zabbix6_frontend and zabbix6_server with mysql82-server or postgresql15-server with
-timescaledb-2.9.2 on OS FreeBSD 13.1-RELEASE.
+timescaledb-2.11.1 on OS FreeBSD 13.2-RELEASE.

 ## Dependencies

 - Package zabbix - zabbix6-server
-- Packahe apache - apache24-2.4.54 - Version 2.4.x of Apache web server
+- Packahe apache - apache24-2.4.57_1 - Version 2.4.x of Apache web server
-- Package php - mod_php81-8.1.9 - PHP Scripting Language
+- Package php - mod_php82-8.2.8 - PHP Scripting Language
-- Package mysql - mysql57-server-5.7.36 - Multithreaded SQL database (server)
+- Package mysql - mysql80-server-8.0.33 - Multithreaded SQL database (server)
-- Package postgresql - postgresql14-server-15.1 - PostgreSQL is the most advanced open-source database available anywhere
+- Package postgresql - postgresql15-server-15.3 - PostgreSQL is the most advanced open-source database available anywhere
-- Package timescaledb - timescaledb-2.9.2 - Time-series database built on PostgreSQL
+- Package timescaledb - timescaledb-2.11.1 - Time-series database built on PostgreSQL

 ## How it works

 On Linux desktop run vagrant with vagrant-libvirt and vagrant-disksize.
-For test install and configure zabbix_server and other component by ansible on FreeBSD 13.1 Or use GCP.
+For test install and configure zabbix_server and other component by ansible on FreeBSD 13.2 Or use GCP or BHyVe.

 ### Installation Vagrant test evnviroment FreeBSD